 CityCat, SpeedyCat and ferry services

-Council has delivered three of nine Generation 4 double-decker CityCats:
+Council has delivered four of nine Generation 4 double-decker CityCats:

 - Yoogera, commenced service in November 2019